wujiandongit/learngit/readme.txt

 Git is good softwar.
 Git is vary good software.
 Git push code success.
-Git this is branch dev.
+Git this is branch master.